arunsharma8osdd/covidpred/README.md

 **Question.
 How to train deep learning models using above given codes?**

-**Answer.** The users have to store your training set images in directory named "train" as given in "train.zip" and run command as given below:
+**Answer.** The users have to store their training set images in the training dataset directory (as specified in python scripts) as given in "train.zip" and run command as given below:

-**I) To develop 24 epochs based model:**
+**I) To develop 120 degree rotated images (24 epochs based) model:**

-python train_model_24_epochs.py
+python train_rotate_120_angle_24_epochs_model.py

-**II) To develop 49 epochs based model:**
+**II) To develop 140 degree rotated images (24 epochs based) model:**

+python train_rotate_140_angle_24_epochs_model.py

+**III) To develop Combined Model 1 (24 epochs based):**

+python train_combined_24_epochs_models.py

+**IV) To develop Combined Model 2 (49 epochs based):**

-python train_model_49_epochs.py
+python train_combined_49_epochs_models.py

-**II) To develop 101 epochs based model:**
+**V) To develop Combined Model 3 (101 epochs based):**

-python train_model_101_epochs.py
+python train_combined_101_epochs_models.py

-The above mentioned codes have all steps in common except the number of iterations and titles of training plots.
+The above mentioned codes have all steps in common except the number of iterations, filters size, filters number, titles of training plots, X-axis values range, trained models names and model's performance showing plots names.
 These will train deep learning models and save.
 For each epoch, 90% data will be used in training the models and rest 10% for internal validation of trained models.
 Moreover, training and validation accuracy along with validation loss will be printed on terminal window.
-After last epoch, model will save automatically (with model's name given within the script) and a figure will also generate.
+After last epoch, model will save automatically (with model's name given within the script) and a plot/figure will also generate.
 The generated figure will have training and validation accuracy along with validation loss plotted on y-axis while number of epochs on x-axis.

 **Question.
 How to validate trained models on external validation dataset?**

-**Answer.** The user has to supply the validation set images as provided in "validation_set.zip" directory and run the following command:
+**Answer.** The user has to supply the validation set images as provided in "validation_set.zip" directory (the names of these validation dataset images directories should be as given in validation python scripts) and run the following command:

-**I) To validate 24 epochs based model:**
+**I) To validate 120 degree rotated images (24 epochs based) model:**

-python validate_model_24_epochs.py
+python validate_rotate_120_angle_24_epochs_model.py

-**II) To validate 49 epochs based model:**
+**II) To validate 140 degree rotated images (24 epochs based) model:**

+python validate_rotate_140_angle_24_epochs_model.py

+**III) To validate Combined Model 1 (24 epochs based):**

+python validate_combined_24_epochs_model.py

+**IV) To validate Combined Model 2 (49 epochs based):**

-python validate_model_49_epochs.py
+python validate_combined_49_epochs_model.py

-**II) To validate 101 epochs based model:**
+**V) To validate Combined Model 3 (101 epochs based):**

-python validate_model_101_epochs.py
+python validate_combined_101_epochs_model.py

 The above mentioned codes have all steps in common except that the respective prediction models to be used for validation.
 The output of codes will be variety-wise prediction accuracy (%) on the terminal window.